chinzjay/surfs_up/README.md

      |Fig 1.
 Temperature statistics for the month of June|

     The following observations were made from temperature statistics for the month of June
-     - The average temperature is 74.94
+     - The average temperature is 74.94.
-     - The minimum temperature is  64.00
+     - The minimum temperature is  64.00.
-     - The maximum temperature is 85.00
+     - The maximum temperature is 85.00.
-     - 1700 data points has been studied for the above statistics
+     - 1700 data points has been studied for the above statistics.

  - **Analysis for the month of December**